ljw1004/csharpspec/csharp/structs.md

 It is a compile-time error for the same modifier to appear multiple times in a struct declaration.

-The modifiers of a struct declaration have the same meaning as those of a class declaration (§10.1).
+The modifiers of a struct declaration have the same meaning as those of a class declaration ([Class declarations](classes.md#class-declarations)).

 ### Partial modifier

 The `partial` modifier indicates that this *struct_declaration* is a partial type declaration.
-Multiple partial struct declarations with the same name within an enclosing namespace or type declaration combine to form one struct declaration, following the rules specified in §10.2.
+Multiple partial struct declarations with the same name within an enclosing namespace or type declaration combine to form one struct declaration, following the rules specified in [Partial types](classes.md#partial-types).

 ### Struct interfaces